tiroq/PostCraftAI/README.md

   - `POST /signup`: Register a new user.
   - `POST /login`: Authenticate and receive a JWT token.
-  - `POST /generate-post`: Transform an article into a LinkedIn post (requires a valid JWT and enabled access).
+  - `POST /generate-post`: Transform an article into a post (requires a valid JWT and enabled access).

 - **Admin Endpoints (require admin JWT token):**